 Life Legal attorney Allison Aranda appeared in court yesterday on behalf of Joe Williams,*, the father of two small children who suffered a brain injury that left him disabled.
-Joe’s sister and parents called Life Legal after other members of Joe’s family had determined to starve and dehydrate him to death.
-When we were contacted about the case last month, Joe had already been without food for two weeks.
-We immediately obtained a court order to save Joe’s life by reinstating nutrition and prohibiting the removal of hydration—for now.
+Joe’s sister and parents called Life Legal after another family member planned to take Joe home without food or water, meaning he would die of dehydration in a matter of days.
+When we were contacted about the case, Joe had already been without food for about two weeks.
+Thankfully, we were able obtained a court order to save Joe’s life by reinstating nutrition and prohibiting the removal of hydration—for now.

 An internationally respected neurologist is working with Life Legal and will examine Joe later this week.
 We are profoundly grateful for these doctors and our affiliate attorneys who are providing critical support to save Joe’s life.